 In the past, pyramiding was thought be caused by too much protein in the diet, too much food, not enough calcium, lack of sunlight or vitamin D3, not enough exercise, too dry conditions, or any combination of these.

-Nowadays, we believe that TOO DRY environmental conditions during the early years of growth is the main reason for shell pyramiding.
-Dryness leads to chronic dehydration, dries out keratin, and leads to rigid, deformed shells.
-High ambient humidity is important for growing tropical tortoises like the stars.
+Nowadays, many keepers think that too dry environmental conditions during the early years of growth is propably the main reason for shell pyramiding.
+Dryness leads to chronic dehydration, dries out shell keratin, and leads to rigid, deformed shells.
+High ambient humidity is especially important for growing tropical tortoises like the stars.

-Greek tortoises are not as prone to pyramiding and will grow smooth as long as they have damp substrate areas they can dig into.
+Greek tortoises are not at all as prone to pyramiding.
+With proper care they will grow smooth as long as they have damp substrate areas they can dig into.
 These humid substrate areas (microclimates) are important for their hydration and shell growth.

 1.)
 Indian star tortoises

 Indian / Sri Lankan star tortoises (Geochelone elegans) may have smooth or bumpy, pyramided carapaces.
 Other than lumpiness caused by poor captive conditions, no one seems to know yet for sure why some of them have bumpier shells than others.
 Explanations for shell lumpiness in the Indian star range from genetics to the effects of geographical location to variations in diet.

 Many believe that Sri Lankan stars, and possibly stars from north western India, tend to be more susceptible to shell coning than Indian stars from southern India.
 Some star tortoise breeders have described how Sri Lankan stars will often pyramid to some degree no matter how one cares for them.
 Even if they are raised under identical conditions as smoother growing Indian stars.